“When I’ve been presented an opportunity, I’ve always taken it. Sometimes it works out, sometimes it doesn’t. But I never want to live with regret.”

 During his 10 years with Global National, Kevin made great strides in bringing newsrooms into the digital era.
 He introduced the first use of digital news-gathering through Apple technology, pioneered the first daily news podcasts and vodcasts in North America, and assisted in developing the first IP-based virtual remote live network newscast.

-“Basically, it was this great opportunity to try to do things for a different generation of news consumers than the ones that had existed before,” says Kevin.
+“Basically, it was this great opportunity to try to do things for a different generation of news consumers than the ones that had existed before,” he says.

 Kevin put that opportunity to good use.
 His work with Global National garnered a slew of awards, including Gemini Awards for best newscast and best anchor, and a Lifetime Achievement Award and Honourary Doctorate from the University of Western Ontario.